INTRO

 Data was downloaded and MD5 checksums were verified.

-, as it was the only way I could figure out how to recursively download the data via command line (SSH access was not an option).
+Data was downloaded via sftp using the program lftp, as it was the only way I could figure out how to recursively download the data via command line (SSH access was not an option).
 Here’s the example:

 lftp sftp://user@hostname

-lftp> mirror /remote/directory /local/destination/
+lftp> mirror /remote/directory /local/destination/Data is available here:

 https://owl.fish.washington.edu/nightingales/S_namaycush/LakeTrout/